-Over the next few months we will be bombarded with increased levels of bacteria and viruses and your immune system will need to be your best friend.
+Over the next few months, we will be exposed to increased levels of bacteria and viruses.
+You will want a strong and robust immune system.
 The extent to which you suffer will depend on how robust your immune system is.
-It’s now time to get your body ready, primed for winter – think of it as a bit like servicing your car before a long trip.
+It’s now time to get your body ready, primed for winter – think of it like servicing your car before a long trip.

-Why should I start strengthening my immune system for winter?
+Why should you start strengthening your immune system for winter?

 We spend more time indoors

-I’m sure you know that sunshine is an excellent source of vitamin D. Winter brings less sunshine and less exposed skin so we get less vitamin D. Among its many roles, vitamin D is vital for healthy immune function.
+I’m sure you know that sunshine is an excellent source of vitamin D. Winter brings less sunshine and less exposed skin so we get less vitamin D. Among its many roles, vitamin D is vital for a healthy immune function.

 The winter months can be stressful

 Compared to the summer months which include numerous holidays and generally have a more relaxed “vibe” the colder, winter months are often more about work and less about fun and rest.
 Excess or prolonged stress really takes its toll on your immune system making you more vulnerable to infections.

-What can I do to increase my immune system?
+What can you do to look after your immune system?

-- Have your Vitamin D levels tested and consider taking a supplement if needed.
-Most of us would benefit from taking at least 1000iu of a good vitamin D supplement (with the co-factors needed for absorption and utilisation of this vitamin) over the winter months but some may need higher doses if their starting levels are low.
+- Have your Vitamin D levels tested and take a supplement if needed.
+Most of us benefit from taking at least 1000iu of a good vitamin D supplement (with the co-factors needed for absorption and utilisation of this vitamin) over the winter months but you may need higher doses if your starting levels are low.
 (Your doctor may not want to order the test but I frequently include it in my screening tests and it is commonly low).

-- Vitamins A, C, E along with Zinc and Selenium are all important for good immunity.
-Make sure you are eating a good healthy diet with lots of variety of fruit and vegetables or consider an additional supplement over the winter months if your diet is not great or you are prone to infections.
+- Vitamins A, C and E along with Zinc and Selenium are all important for good immunity.
+Make sure you are eating a good healthy diet with a variety of fruit and vegetables or consider an additional supplement over the winter months if your diet is not great or you are prone to infections.